Supported Operating Systems

 You need to have a Fresh “blank” server installation.
 After that access your box using a SSH client, like PuTTY.
 Please run in root to avoid conflicts.
+Additionally, ensure that you have your QuickBox Pro API Key available, you can learn more about how to attain that in this article.

 If you login to your server as sudo user, please run